folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 ### Columns in the circulation log

-Once you generate a circulation log, these are the columns that appear:
+Once you generate a circulation log, these columns appear:

 * **User barcode.** The user barcode associated with the action.
 * **Item barcode.** The item barcode associated with the action.
 * **Object.** The object associated with the action: Fee/fine, Loan, Manual block, Notice, or Request.
 * **Circ action.** The action that occurred.
 * **Date.** The date and time the action occurred.
-* **Service point.** The service point at which the action occurred.
+* **Service point.** The service point where the action occurred.
 * **Source.** The source of the action: System, user, or none (blank).
 * **Description.** A description of the action.
 * **Action.** Click **…** to see more information about the action.
 See [Getting additional circulation action information](#getting-additional-circulation-action-information) for more information.